MMBench: Is Your Multi-modal Model an All-around Player?: Conclusion

 \section{Conclusion}

-The inherent limitations of traditional benchmarks (VQAv2, COCO Caption, \etc.) and subjective benchmarks (mPLUG-Owl, \etc.), underscore the need for an innovative evaluation paradigm in vision-language understanding.
-To address this, we introduce \ourmethod, a multi-modality benchmark that proposes an objective evaluation pipeline of 2,974 multiple-choice questions covering 20 ability dimensions.
+We introduce MMBench, a multi-modality benchmark that performs objective evaluation for VLMs with over 3,000 multiple-choice questions covering 20 ability dimensions.
 To produce robust and reliable evaluation results, we introduce a new evaluation strategy named \textbf{CircularEval}.
-The strategy is much stricter than the vanilla 1-pass evaluation and can yield reliable evaluation results with an affordable cost.
-Additionally, we leverage ChatGPT to compare model predictions with target choices, which enables a fair comparison among VLMs with different levels of instruction-following capabilities.
-Compreshensive studies on both \ourmethod and public benchmark indicate the feasiblility of using ChatGPT as the judge.
-We hope \ourmethod can aid the research community in optimizing their models and inspire future progress.
+The strategy is much stricter than the vanilla 1-pass evaluation and can yield reliable evaluation results at an affordable cost.
+Considering the limited instruction following ability of some VLMs, to yield more accurate evaluation results, we additionally adopt LLMs to extract choices from the model's predictions.
+We comprehensively evaluate over 20 mainstream VLMs on MMBench, covering different architectures and parameter sizes.
+The evaluation results provide valuable insights for future improvements.